-VI.
-CHECKLIST OF PROGRAM LEADER TASKS
+V. CHECKLIST OF PROGRAM LEADER TASKS

-During Program: Notify SAA upon arrival.
-Confirm that all students have arrived safely If not done before departure, provide SAA with your in-country emergency contact phone number Conduct and/or participate in the on-site program orientation Stay in contact with your SAA or PC throughout the program and notify staff immediately of serious mishaps, accidents, or other incidents After t he Program Ends: If the course syllabus has changed, upload the final syllabus into MySA Upload final grades into MySA Submit your final program report by email to your SAA or PC Submit your budget report, including receipts of program-related expenses, to your IAP Financial Specialist Meet with IAP to discuss plans for future programs.
+During Program Notify SAA upon arrival.
+Confirm that all students have arrived safely If not done before departure, provide SAA with your in-country emergency contact phone number Conduct and/or participate in the on-site program orientation Stay in contact with your SAA throughout the program and notify staff immediately of serious mishaps, accidents, or other incidents After th ne Program Ends If the course syllabus has changed, upload the final syllabus into MySA Upload final grades into MySA Submit your final program report by email to your SAA Submit your budget report, including receipts of program-related expenses, to your IAP Financial Specialist Meet with Study Abroad Staff to discuss plans for future programs.
 Your SAA will contact you to schedule this meeting.